Cascoda/cascoda-sdk/docs/guides/thread-commissioning.md

 CLI Joining uses the OpenThread CLI in order to join a device to the network.
 It is useful for development purposes and testing.

+- Connect to the CLI of the device, such as by using ``serial-adapter`` if using the [on module architecture](../reference/system-architecture.md)
 - The Joiner device should not be connected to a network - use ``factoryreset`` command to wipe all persistent storage and forget network info.
 - Run the ``ifconfig up`` command.
     - This brings up the network interface and initialises the CA-8211
 - Use the ``eui64`` command to obtain the device eui64.
-- At this point, start the commissioner using one of the above methods.
+- At this point, **start the commissioner using one of the above methods.**
 	- The joiner credential can be whatever you like for CLI joining (6-32 characters), as it is manually specified in the next stage
 - Start the joiner using the ``joiner start <cred>`` command
     - This command takes some time to run, and returns ``Join success`` on success, or ``Join failed`` upon an error.